 There's one key way in which Android is massively different from its Apple-branded smartphone competition - the number of phones out there running Google's hot mobile OS.

 Samsung makes loads of them.
 Sony's cut the Ericsson ties but still is cranking out the Google-branded handsets.
-Then you've got Android-powered phones from Acer, LG, Huawei and many others, and while HTC has ceased the practice of releasing more phones than centipedes have shoes (they do wear them, you know) it's still one of the more prominent Android manufacturers.
+Then you've got Android-powered phones from Acer, LG, Huawei, Motorola, ZTE and many others, and while HTC has ceased the practice of releasing more phones than centipedes have shoes (they do wear them, you know) it's still one of the more prominent Android manufacturers.

 The many variations in screen size, processor power, software features and design makes finding the best Android phone for you extremely tough.

 Do you physically and emotionally need a QWERTY keyboard?
 Are you the sort of oddball who prefers the rough pressing needed to make resistive touchscreens work?
 If so, you won't find much luck here, as those technologies are sadly phased out of the Android world as buyers get enamoured by fancy, glossy capacitive touchscreens.